owenbrown/python_stack/NOTES.md

 These errors are common because the intricate logic has distracted me.

 Paying closer attention to the warning that PyCharm gives me is definitely paying off.
 It's saving me time.

+### Don't do unimportant work
+Focus on doing the minimum amount necessary to complete each task.

+### Switching to Flask as the run time required adding environment variables
+I don't know why, but I followed instructions [here](https://stackoverflow.com/questions/ 51188806/pycharm-error-runtimeerror-click-will-abort-further-execution-because-python-3) and specified that I wanted to use `LC_ALL=en_US.utf-8;LANG=en_US.utf-8`